·

 The Rajput painting about a romantic tale of princess Rupmati

-After evaluating all the Rajput paintings, we have found some specialties based on the style and aspect.
-Those are based on regional locations, such as Ajmer (Now Jaipur), Amber, Bikaner, Bundi, Kishangarh, Kota, Mewar, and Jodhpur.
-Among those, which are the biggest region, also had some tiny sub-regions known as ‘Thikana’.
-Those Thikana were famous for their very own style.
+Upon careful evaluation of all Rajput paintings, we have identified distinct specialties based on their unique styles and characteristics.
+These are largely influenced by regional locations, including Ajmer (now Jaipur), Amber, Bikaner, Bundi, Kishangarh, Kota, Mewar and Jodhpur.
+Among these regions lies the largest one which also comprises several smaller sub-regions known as 'Thikana'.
+Each Thikana is renowned for its own distinctive style.

 rajput-painting-painter-s-blog